kuzzleio/kuzzle-device-manager/doc/2/concepts/configuration/index.md

 - `config`: The collection that stores the engine configuration.
 - `devices`: The collection that stores the devices.
 - `measures`: The collection that stores the measures once extracted by the decoders.
-- `assets`: The collection that stores the assets.
+- `asset`: The collection that stores the assets.
-- `assets`: The collection that stores the assets groups.
+- `assetGroups`: The collection that stores the assets groups.
 - `assetHistory`: The collection that stores the assets history.

 # Example